ViniGarcia/HeterNet/README.md

-# Service Mapping Expedient for Network Traffic and Environments (SeMENTE)
+# Service Mapping Expedient for Networked Traffic and Environments (SeMENTE)